Northumberlandia: The naked lady of Cramlington

 Katie Perkin, communications manager for the Banks Group, said: "It cost £3m for us to create Northumberlandia.
 We wanted to give something back.

 "When we end a project on a mining site we restore it.
 With this project we heard there was some local concern about a negative effect on tourism, so we decided to go one step further than usual and create a tourist attraction to leave as our legacy.

 "We held previews and worked with Disability North, amongst other local groups, to make sure the site was as open to everyone as possible, and I think we've succeeded."

 Paths circle over the reclining body, offering views of Cramlington and a rare look into the nearby mine.

 The Snowy Owl, a pub just to the right of Northumberlandia, will undoubtedly benefit from the development, but manager Gina Ward is also looking forward to the opening for personal reasons.

 She said: "I suppose it will bring extra business to the area, and that's magnificent, but I love the idea and I love that they will be making it into a nature reserve.
-I think it is going to be brilliant."'A new Angel'
+I think it is going to be brilliant."

 Sue Stevenson, who works down the road at a petrol station, feels differently.